raspberryvalley/docker-mkdocs/README.md

 This is our Docker Image for running [MkDocs](http://www.mkdocs.org/).
 It is based on [Alpine](https://hub.docker.com/_/alpine/), a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size.
 We were inspired by [elamperti](https://hub.docker.com/r/elamperti/docker-mkdocs/) and his MKDocks image.

-Our Dockerfile and instructions are is available at [GitHub](https://github.com/raspberryvalley/docker-mkdocs)
+Our Dockerfile and instructions are is available at [GitHub](https://github.com/raspberryvalley/docker-mkdocs).
+Read detailed release notes in our [ChangeLog](changelog.md) document.

 ## About